Shenmue (video game): Sales

 Shenmue sold 260,000 copies in its first week of release in Japan.
 It eventually sold 1.2 million copies and became one of the Dreamcast's highest-selling games.
 However, its sales did not cover its development cost and analysts consider it a major commercial failure.
 USgamer wrote that though the sales would have been a success for most games, only an "impossible" number of sales would have seen Shenmue turn a profit.
 According to GamesRadar, every Dreamcast owner would have needed to buy Shenmue twice for it to turn a profit, and so "ironically it probably did as much to kill the Dreamcast as it did to cement its reputation".
-It contributed to Sega's exit from the game console market following years of declining profits.
+It contributed to Sega's exit from the console market following years of declining profits.

 The Shenmue localizer, Jeremy Blaustein, likened the failure to the epic 1980 film Heaven's Gate, which went drastically over budget and was a commercial failure: "Suzuki was coming off of huge past successes, and he was the man.
 And so this was going be the thing ...
 And everyone wanted a piece of that $70 million, you know?
 And of course that's like the worst thing you could do, is to start out a project saying we've got all this money, and then just keep throwing more money at it."
 Peter Moore, the president of Sega of America at the time, said Shenmue sold "extremely well" but could not make a profit due to the Dreamcast's limited installed base.
 The Dreamcast engineer and future Sega president Hideki Sato defended Shenmue as an "investment [which] will someday be recouped" because the lessons learnt during development could be applied to other games.

 Awards

 Shenmue received the Excellence Prize for "Interactive Art" at the 2000 Japan Media Arts Festival.
-Edge awarded it for "Graphical Achievement", writing that Suzuki's "experiment in creating what is a complete, populated virtual world in which a game occurs proves to be a mighty success, particularly the "breathtaking" level of detail of the character models, and that never had there been "such a convincing representation of real life" in a video game.
+Edge awarded it for "Graphical Achievement", writing of the "breathtaking" detail of the character models and that never had there been "such a convincing representation of real life" in a video game.
 GameSpot named Shenmue the most disappointing console game of 2000, but awarded it the prize for "Best Graphics, Technical" for a console game, and nominated it for "Best Adventure Game", "Best Sound", and "Best Graphics, Artistic".
 During the 4th Annual Interactive Achievement Awards in March 2001, Shenmue received the "Console Innovation" award, along with nominations for "Game of the Year", "Console Game of the Year", "Character or Story Development", and "Game Design".